-Sensor Type Description Club Sensors You can use Approach CT10 golf club sensors to automatically track your golf shots, including location, distance, and club type.
-DogTrack Allows you to receive data from a compatible handheld dog tracking device. eBike You can use your watch with your eBike and view bike data, such as battery and shifting information, during your rides.
-Extended Display You can use the Extended Display mode to display data screens from your Enduro watch on a compatible Edge device during a ride or triathlon.
-External Heart Rate You can use an external heart rate monitor, such as the HRM-Pro or HRM-Dual TM , and view heart rate data during your activities.
-Some heart rate monitors can also store data or proving running dynamics information ( Running Dynamics , page 75).
+buy.gumm.com Sensor Type Description Club Sensors You can use Approach CT10 golf club sensors to automatically track your golf shots, including location, distance, and club type.
+DogTrack Allows you to receive data from a compatible handheld dog tracking device.
+Extended Display You can use the Extended Display mode to display data screens from your epix watch on a compatible Edge device during a ride or triathlon.
+External Heart Rate You can use an external heart rate monitor, such as the HRM-Pro or HRM-Dual [TM] , and view heart rate data during your activities.
+Some heart rate monitors can also store data or provide running dynamics information (Running Dynamics , page 65).
 Foot Pod You can use a foot pod to record pace and distance instead of using GPS when you are training indoors or when your GPS signal is weak.
-Headphones You can use Bluetooth headphones to listen to music loaded onto your Enduro watch (Connecting Bluetooth Headphones, page 83). inReach The inReach remote function allows you to control your inReach device using your Enduro watch ( Using the inReach Remote , page 77).
-Lights You can use Varia TM smart bike lights to improve situational awareness.
+Headphones You can use Bluetooth headphones to listen to music loaded onto your epix watch (Connecting Bluetooth Headphones , page 73). inReach The inReach remote function allows you to control your inReach device using your epix watch (Using the inReach Remote , page 66).
+Lights You can use Varia [®] smart bike lights to improve situational awareness.
 Muscle 02 You can use a muscle oxygen sensor to view hemoglobin and muscle oxygen saturation data while you train.
-Power You can use a power meter, such as Rally TM and Vector TM , to view your power data on your watch.
-You can adjust your power zones to match your goals and abilities ( Setting Your Pow Zones , page 91), or use range alerts to be notified when you reach a specified power zone ( Setting an Alert , page 29).
+Power You can use a power meter, such as Rally [TM] and Vector [TM] , to view your power data on your watch.
+You can adjust your power zones to match your goals and abilities (Setting Your Power Zones , page 81), or use range alerts to be notified when you reach a specified power zone (Setting an Alert , page 26).
 Radar You can use a Varia rearview bike radar to improve situational awareness and send alerts about approaching vehicles.
-With a Varia radar camera tail light, you can also take photos and record video during a ride ( Using the Varia Camera Controls , page 76).
-RD Pod You can use a Running Dynamics Pod to record running dynamics data and view it on your watch ( Running Dynamics , page 75).
+RD Pod You can use a Running Dynamics Pod to record running dynamics data and view it on your watch (Running Dynamics , page 65).
 Shifting You can use electronic shifters to display shifting information during a ride.
-The Enduro water displays current adjustment values when the sensor is in adjustment mode.
-Shimano Di2 You can use Shimano® Di2TM electronic shifters to display shifting information during a ride.
-The Enduro watch displays current adjustment values when the sensor is in adjustment mode.
-Smart Trainer You can use your watch with an indoor bike smart trainer to simulate resistance while following a course, ride, or workout ( Using an ANT+ ® Indoor Trainer , page 12).
+The epix watch displays current adjustment values when the sensor is in adjustment mode.
+Shimano Di2 You can use Shimano [®] Di2 [TM] electronic shifters to display shifting information during a ride.
+The epix watch displays current adjustment values when the sensor is in adjustment mode.
+Smart Trainer You can use your watch with an indoor bike smart trainer to simulate resistance while following a course, ride, or workout (Using an ANT+® Indoor Trainer , page 11).
+Speed/ Cadence You can attach speed or cadence sensors to your bike and view the data during your ride.
+If necessary, you can manually enter your wheel circumference (Wheel Size and Circumference , page 118).
+Tempe You can attach the tempe [TM] temperature sensor to a secure strap or loop where it is exposed to ambient air, so it provides a consistent source of accurate temperature data.

-Sensor Type Description Speed/ Cadence You can attach speed or cadence sensors to your bike and view the data during your ride.
-If necessary, you can manually enter your wheel circumference ( Wheel Size and Circumference , page 131).
-Tempe You can attach the tempe TM temperature sensor to a secure strap or loop where it is exposed to ambient air, so it provides a consistent source of accurate temperature data.
-VIRB The VIRB remote function allows you to control your VIRB action camera using your watch (VIRB Remote, page 77).
-XERO Laser Locations You can view and share laser location information from a Xero device (Xero Laser Location Settings, page 78).
+Sensor Type Description VIRB The VIRB remote function allows you to control your VIRB action camera using your watch (VIRB Remote , page 66).
+XERO Laser Locations You can view and share laser location information from a Xero device (Xero Laser Location Settings , page 68).